-(1) RELATIONSHIP TO OTHER LAWS.-- .-Section 1001 of title 18 applies to a certificate, submission, or statement provided under this chapter.
-The Secretary may terminate financial assistance under this chapter and seek reimbursement directly, or by offsetting amounts, available under this chapter if the Secretary determines that a recipient of such financial assistance has made a false or fraudulent statement or related act in connection with a Federal transit program.
+(1) [Section 3023(j) of SAFETEA-LU amended this subsection to read as follows:] RELATIONSHIP TO OTHER LAWS.-- .-Section 1001 of title 18 applies to a certificate, submission, or statement provided under this chapter.
+The Secretary may

 (m) PREAWARD AND POSTDELIVERY REVIEW OF ROLLING STOCK PURCHASES.-- The Secretary of Transportation shall prescribe regulations requiring a preaward and postdelivery review of a grant under this chapter to buy rolling stock to ensure compliance with Government motor vehicle safety requirements, subsection (j) of this section, and bid specifications requirements of grant recipients under this chapter.
 Under this subsection, independent inspections and review are required, and a manufacturer certification is not sufficient.
 Rolling stock procurements of 20 vehicles or fewer made for the purpose of serving other than urbanized areas and urbanized areas with populations of 200,000 or fewer shall be subject to the same requirements as established for procurements of 10 or fewer buses under the post-delivery purchaser's requirements certification process under section 663.37(c) of title 49, Code of Federal Regulations.